Railways tells X to remove videos of deaths in New Delhi railway station stampede

 “Sharing of such video may create unwarranted law and order situation,” the ministry said in the notice to X, according to the Hindustan Times.

-On December 24, the Union Ministry of Railways authorised the executive director of information and publicity (in the Railway Board) to send content removal notices directly to social media platforms under the Information Technology Act.
+On December 24, the Union Ministry of Railways authorised the executive director of information and publicity (Railway Board) to send content removal notices directly to social media platforms under the Information Technology Act.
 Earlier, such notices would have to be sent through a committee under the information technology ministry.

 This is among the first such content enforcement actions by the railways ministry since, according to the Hindustan Times.